 We seek truth.

 We seek justice.
-We live in the rhythm and peace of a connection with God.
+We live in a dynamic and maturing personal relationship with God in Christ.
 We are awed by beauty and not afraid to express how it takes shape within us.
-We become men who know ourselves because we know Him.
+We become men who know ourselves because we know the Lord.

 Whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is pleasing, whatever is commendable, if there is any excellence and if there is anything worthy of praise, think about these things.”